How to Setup Replicate MySQL on RHEL 7

 > show master status;

-and put to your notepad that information is showing will needed to setup in slave server
+and put to your notepad that information is showing will need to be set up in the slave server

 # mysql -u root -p